-Two, strong Abantu stayed close to Tiuti, helping him to surmount the difficult incline.
+A pair of young adults stayed close to Tiuti, helping him to surmount the difficult incline.

-Once scaling the canyon, the people wound single file through wind-warped junipers that somehow managed to gain purchase in the cracks and fissures along the top of the gorge.
+Having scaled the canyon, the people wound single file through wind-warped junipers that somehow managed to gain purchase in the cracks and fissures along the top of the gorge.

-Holding hands, Eku and Yathi crept to the edge and looked down.
+Eku and Yathi held hands and crept to the edge to look down.

-Clicking rapidly back and forth.
+Clicked rapidly back and forth.